Komiboy1/intern-foundation-week-1/internet-basics.md

 The browser requests the website, DNS finds the server, the server responds, and the browser renders the page.

-# Good Commit Message Examples
+# Good Commit Message
 -   docs: add internet basics explanation

+# Good Commit Message
 -   fix: correct DNS explanation